LHaiC/lhaic.github.io/_pages/about.md

 I am Haichuan Liu, an undergraduate in **Microelectronics Science and Engineering** at Peking University's School of Electronics Engineering and Computer Science, advised by Prof. [Yibo Lin](https://yibolin.com/).

 My work centers on the intersection of semiconductor technology, electronic design automation (EDA), and high-performance computing.
-I am driven by the challenge of applying computational intelligence to solve fundamental problems in modern integrated circuit design.
 My primary research interests include:

 *   **Hardware Acceleration:** Harnessing parallel computing architectures like GPUs (CUDA) and FPGAs to achieve significant speedups for complex EDA algorithms.
-*   **VLSI Timing Analysis:** Focusing on Static TIming Analysis (STA) and developing advanced methodologies for achieving timing closure in deep sub-micro designs.
+*   **VLSI Timing Analysis:** Focusing on Static TIming Analysis (STA) and developing advanced methodologies for achieving timing closure in advanced-node designs.

 <!-- I am always excited to discuss these topics and seek mutual improvement. -->
 My Chinese name is 刘海川.